bg-write/big-doh/README.md

 To reinforce high-level knowledge of key algorithms and data structures from Gayle Laakmann McDowell's 6th Edition of 'Cracking the Coding Interview,' but in a way even Homer Simpson could understand.

 This app is not meant to be a definitive or all-encompassing resource, but rather a beginner's guide to navigating key concepts in software engineering and computer science.
 YouTube links are included to deepen understanding and encourage ongoing learning.
-And if you're stressed, you can always play Homer in a game of Tic-Tac-D'oh (currently updating the game on mobile).
+And if you're stressed, you can always play Homer in a game of Tic-Tac-D'oh.

 Big D'oh is a mobile-first designed React app made by Brady Gerber and Molly Hodson.